PatronManager Help

 Set up DKIM (DomainKeys Identified Mail)

-Adding the new DKIM Keys involves editing DNS records.
-Follow the specific instructions for your domain registrar, or ask for assistance from your domain administrator or an IT professional.
+Activating your DKIM Key involves editing DNS records.
+Follow your domain registrar's instructions, or ask for assistance from your domain administrator or an IT professional.

 Pro tips: